Continuing Administrator Licensure

 Every student in the program is a practicing administrator.
 We support administrators in developing “action leadership” and in understanding how that looks in supporting teachers, students, and parents.

 The Lewis & Clark CAL Program offers significant choice in course selection.
 Students select 8 courses in four different strands during their course of study.
 Only one class (Mentorship & Seminar) is required for all CAL Students.
 Classes during the fall and spring semesters are typically held in the evenings or on Saturdays on the Lewis & Clark campus.
-Summer classes are held on Lewis & Clark’s campus and vary in hours and length (they are usually one to two weeks long).
+Summer classes are held on Lewis & Clark’s campus and in regional areas and vary in hours and length (they are usually one to two weeks long).
 Students have up to nine years to complete the Continuing Administrator License according to TSPC requirements.
 We suggest that students space out classes over the course of that period.
 Many students, for example, take six semester hours every three years.
 You must apply for the Continuing Administrator License within three years of completion of your last course.

 Students may begin any term and take classes in any sequence with the exception of EDAD 549, which is the final course in the CAL program.